Visiting Dana-Farber? See our prescreening and mask requirements.

-The research lab of Andrew Lane, MD, PhD is also studying the genomics of BPDCN and modeling how specific somatic alterations (such as mutations in the DNA of BPDCN cells) contribute to dendritic
+The research lab of Andrew Lane, MD, PhD, is also studying the genomics of BPDCN and modeling how specific somatic alterations (such as mutations in the DNA of BPDCN cells) contribute to dendritic cell transformation.

 Two patients in a pilot study with relapsed disease responded to venetoclax.
-An upcoming clinical trial will evaluate venetoclax in newly diagnosed BPDCN patients.
-This research was reported in Cancer Discovery.
+A clinical trial is currently underway to evaluate venetoclax in BPDCN patients.
+This research was reported

 Andrew Lane, MD, PhD, Shares Updates on Treating BPDCNDr.
 Lane recaps the promising results presented at the ASH 2017 Annual Meeting from a phase 2 trial of SL-401 for blastic plasmacytoid dendritic cell neoplasm (BPDCN), as well as results from his lab exploring why some patients respond to SL-401 and others do not.